 - A maximum of three 90° elbows (or six 45° elbows) may be used in any vent configuration.
 Some elbows may be installed horizontally.
-See Figure 7.6. - Elbows may be placed back to back anywhere in the system as long as the first 90° elbow is a starter elbow except as shown in Figure 7.3. - When penetrating a combustible wall, a wall shield firestop must be installed. - When penetrating a combustible ceiling, a ceiling firestop must be installed. - Horizontal runs of vent do not require vertical rise; horizontal runs may be level. - Horizontal termination cap should have a 1/4 inch downward slant to allow any moisture in cap to be released.
-See Figure 7.3.
+See Figure 7.6. - Elbows may be placed back to back anywhere in the system as long as the first 90° elbow is a starter elbow. - When penetrating a combustible wall, a wall shield firestop must be installed. - When penetrating a combustible ceiling, a ceiling firestop must be installed. - Horizontal runs of vent do not require vertical rise; horizontal runs may be level.